Werner Herzog Eats His Shoe: Development

+Summary

-Filmed in April 1979, the movie features Herzog cooking his shoes (the ones he claims to have been wearing when he made the bet) at the Berkeley, California, restaurant Chez Panisse, with the help of chef Alice Waters.
-(The shoes were boiled with garlic, herbs, and stock for 5 hours.)
+Filmed in April 1979, the movie features Herzog cooking his shoes at the restaurant Chez Panisse in Berkeley, California.
+He claims the shoes are the same shoes that he was wearing when he made the bet.
+Herzog was assisted by chef Alice Waters.
+The shoes were boiled with garlic, herbs, and stock for 5 hours.
 He is later shown eating one of the shoes before an audience at the premiere of Gates of Heaven at the nearby UC Theater.
 He did not eat the sole of the shoe, however, explaining that one does not eat the bones of the chicken.

-Morris is not shown in the film, and Herzog, Morris, and others have told different stories of the nature of the bet, disagreeing as to whether it was serious, flippant, or an after-the-fact publicity stunt.
+Interspersed into the film are clips from Gates of Heaven and Even Dwarfs Started Small.
+The film also includes clips from the 1925 Charlie Chaplin film The Gold Rush, which features a shoe-eating scene.
+Unlike the leather shoe eaten by Herzog, the shoe featured in The Gold Rush was a prop made of licorice.

+The soundtrack features the comic polka song "Old Whiskey Shoes", performed by Walt Solek.
+Les Blank would go on to direct In Heaven There Is No Beer?, a 1984 documentary about American polka culture that featured Solek and other polka musicians.